zhengyjo/MMRFL/readme.md

 Contains **visual images** of molecular structures, which may be used in image-based modeling or for visualization purposes.

 Demo folders and files are provided in pretraining/pretraining_data

+## Special Notes
+After downloading the whole-dataset from nmrshiftdb2, we only keep the atom peaks between 0 and 250 ppm.
+We also share our whole dataset for pretraining with the following link:

 ## Usage